Abhishek Srivastava

 Evaluating Investments-Endiya’s Lens

-"Clearly, there's nothing as challenging as surviving the initial state of flux, for a start-up.
-However, having the right set of investors by your side can make the journey relatively less lonely.
-What exactly does a driven investment firm consider when investing in early-stage start-ups still remains a big question for many. " Abhishek lists out what do we at Endiya look for in start-ups and why?
+"Clearly, there's nothing as challenging as crossing the chasm for a startup.
+But having the right set of investors by your side can make the journey less lonely.
+So what exactly does a venture capital firm look at when investing in early-stage startups?"
+Abhishek lists out what we at Endiya look for in startups and why?

-Endiya is a launch pad for Indian product start-ups with global aspirations.
-But what do we look for when evaluating a start-up for investment?
+Endiya is a launch pad for early-stage product companies focussed on digital industry & intelligent mobility, digital health & life sciences, and enterprise digital adoption.
+But what do we look for when evaluating a potential investment?

-Funding for startups in India has evolved significantly over the past few years.
-So have the questions that founders in a quest to raise funds, get asked.
-Here we have compiled a set of key questions we ask our founders when they walk in through our doors.
+Funding for startups in India has evolved significantly over the past few years and so have our questions Here are a set of key questions we ask our founders when they walk in through our doors.

-Is it a ‘good to have’ or ‘must have’?
-Do you tackle the problem at the surface or dig in deeper to find the root cause?
+What is the problem you are solving?
+Do you tackle the problem superficially or go to its roots?
 Your answer to this question drives ours.
 What is the problem you are trying to address?
-How this is addressed currently and where is the gap?
-What is your solution to the problem?
+How is this problem addressed currently and where is the gap?
 How is your solution unique and compelling?
+Is it a ‘nice to have’ or ‘must have’?

 1. Landscape - Know your Market, Customers & Value Proposition

 Who are your customers?
-Where are the gaps today for your customers?
+Where are the their burning challenges / pain-points?
 How does your customer’s life change (with you and without you)?
-How large is the addressable market and how have you arrived at the market potential?
-Why is this the right time for your Company's product or service?
+How large is the addressable market and how have you arrived at this?
+Why is this the right time for you to build this company?

 1. Build to Scale - Know your Business Model

-Who pays you and how much?
-What does your unit economics (cost vs price) look like?
-How would you acquire customers?
-How will you ensure that they will continue to buy from you?
-How would you scale your idea?
+Who will pay and how much?
+What do the steady-state unit economics look like?
+How will you acquire customers at scale?
+How will you ensure that they continue to buy from you?

 The Bottom Line